datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 Run the `plot_ci()` function to generate a plot of all the confidence intervals, a line showing the population mean, and highlighting of intervals that do not contain the population mean.

 `@hint`
+You can create the upper confidence intervals just like you did the lower: just make sure to switch the (-) to a (+)!

 `@pre_exercise_code`
 ```{r}